aws-samples/sample-sitewise-mqtt-sfc/README.md

 <br>
 <br>

-> The following steps require you to have a running v3 MQTT-enabled AWS IoT Sitewise Gateway.
+> Note: The following steps require you to have a running v3 MQTT-enabled AWS IoT Sitewise Gateway.

 #### **Step 1**: Login to SW Gateway and clone Repo